The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Summary and conclusion

-Overall, when the total number of iterations $T$ is small, the cost function \eqref{eq: update of ST} plays the intuitive role of fitting the model to labels that are pseudo collect.
-In this regime, the use of PLS and nearly hard labels are efficient to obtain good classifier.
-On the other hand, when the total number of iterations $T$ is large, the cost function \eqref{eq: update of ST} plays the role of ensuring the continuity of the obtained model at step $t$ and $t-1$, which eliminates the noisy contribution from finite-size data.
-This allows us to gradually extract information from the unlabeled data, eventually achieving the performance compatible with supervised learning with true labels.
-In this sense, the role of pseudo-labels in obtaining the best achievable model may show some crossover depending on the available number of iterations and the amount of unlabeled data.
+Overall, the numerical results suggest a crossover in the role of pseudo-labels depending on the number of ST iterations.
+When $T$ is small, PLS and nearly hard pseudo-labels are effective, indicating that ST mainly benefits from fitting relatively reliable high-confidence pseudo-labels.
+This picture is consistent with the name of pseudo-labels.
+When $T$ is large and $\alpha_U$ is moderately large, the optimal regularization parameter $\lambda_U^\ast$ becomes small, so consecutive models remain close to each other and the pseudo-label loss acts mainly as a continuity constraint between successive iterates.
+In this regime, ST improves the classifier by accumulating many small updates, rather than by directly fitting noisy pseudo-labels.

 Promising feature directions include extending the present analysis to more advanced models such as the random feature model \citep{gerace2020generalisation}, kernel method \citep{canatar2021spectral, dietrich1999svm}, and multi-layer neural networks \citep{schwarze1992generalization, yoshino2020complex}.
 Also, quantitatively comparing with other semi-supervised learning methods such as the entropy regularization \citep{Grandvalet2006} is a natural future research direction.
 Although the literature \citep{chen2020self} shows that ST is the same with the entropy regularization if the pseudo-labels are updated after each SGD step, the connection is vague when the pseudo-label is fixed until the student model completely minimizes the loss as in our setup.
-Another natural but challenging direction is to extend our analysis to the case in which the same unlabeled data are used in each iteration, which requires careful handling of the correlations of the estimators at different iteration steps as was done in the analysis of alternating minimization \citep{okajima2024asymptotic}.
+Another natural but challenging direction is to extend our analysis to the case in which the same labeled/unlabeled data are used in each iteration, which requires careful handling of the correlations of the estimators at different iteration steps as was done in the analysis of alternating minimization \citep{okajima2024asymptotic}.
+In such case, as reported in the analysis of knowledge distillation, one may need another heuristics such as early stopping \citep{NEURIPS2025_18ddfb19}.
+The mixture of hard/soft-label is also an issue, requiring thorough analysis.

-\acks{ This study was supported by JSPS KAKENHI Grant No. 21K21310 and 23K16960, and Grant-in-Aid for Transformative Research Areas (A), ``Foundation of Machine Learning Physics'' (22H05117). }
+\acks{ This study was supported by JSPS KAKENHI Grant No. 21K21310 and 23K16960, JST ACT-X Grant Number JPMJAX24CG, and Grant-in-Aid for Transformative Research Areas (A), ``Foundation of Machine Learning Physics'' (22H05117). }